MechanicalRock/mechanicalrock.github.io/_posts/2021-01-11-GPS-serverless.md

     }
 ```

-This is a schema for querying data from dynamoDB table.

-In conclusion, that’s all you need to build a simple GPS tracking device.
-Most importantly is having a right device to get started.
-Once you have the device, you are all ready to get your hands dirty by registering the device in The Thing Network (TTN).
-Create a lambda and http endpoint that can integrate with The Thing Network (TTN).
-Create a dynamoDB table to store the data from tracking device and lastly a react app to read the data from the table.
-A
+## Wrapping Up

+In conclusion, those are the seven steps that I used to build a simple GPS tracking device.

+I hope this blog post has inspired some ideas to make you think about how you can apply serverless technology to your daily life.

+Thanks for reading.
+If you are stuck and would like to know more about serverlesss, [contact with us](https://mechanicalrock.io/lets-get-started).